ASAP Rocky: 2015–2017: At. Long. Last. A$AP

-On June 11, 2015, Rocky was featured on The Tonight Show, where he performed the song "L$D" with The Roots.
+On June 11, 2015, Mayers was featured on The Tonight Show, where he performed the song "L$D" with The Roots.
 In June, it was confirmed that he was featured on the single "Good for You" by Selena Gomez.
 In June 2015, he appeared on the "Carpool Karaoke" segment of The Late Late Show, riding with Rod Stewart and host James Corden.

-Rocky is featured on "Blended Family (What You Do for Love)", a track written with Alicia Keys for her sixth studio album Here in 2016.
+Mayers is featured on "Blended Family (What You Do for Love)", a track written with Alicia Keys for her sixth studio album Here in 2016.
 He is also featured on two tracks from the 2017 album Lust for Life by Lana Del Rey.
 The tracks are called "Summer Bummer", which also features Playboi Carti, and "Groupie Love".
+He is featured along with rapper Cardi B on "No Limit" by G-Eazy, released in September 2017.
 He also featured in "Pick It Up" by Famous Dex, released in October 2017.

 2018–present: Testing and upcoming fourth studio album

-On January 23, 2018, ASAP Rocky released "☆☆☆☆☆ 5ive $tar$" on SoundCloud, produced by Metro Boomin, Frans Mernick, Jordan Blackmon and Daniel Lynas and featuring uncredited vocals by DRAM.
+On January 23, 2018, Mayers released "☆☆☆☆☆ 5ive $tar$" on SoundCloud, produced by Metro Boomin, Frans Mernick, Jordan Blackmon and Daniel Lynas and featuring uncredited vocals by DRAM.
 Over the following two days he shared "Above", produced by Mernick and "Money Bags Freestyle (Dean Blunt Meditation)", produced by Blunt and featuring uncredited vocals by Lil Yachty.
 The songs were captioned "TESTING COMING SOON" and "THIS IS JUST A TEST", leading to speculation that they were in promotion of an upcoming studio album entitled Testing.
-On February 16, Rocky collaborated with Gucci Mane and 21 Savage for "Cocky", in promotion of the film Uncle Drew.
+On February 16, Mayers collaborated with Gucci Mane and 21 Savage for "Cocky", in promotion of the film Uncle Drew.
 He released the single "Bad Company" on March 27.
 It features rapper BlocBoy JB, as well as further allusions to Testing in its marketing.
 On April 5, he released a second single: "ASAP Forever".
 The song samples record producer Moby's 2000 single "Porcelain", crediting him as a featured artist.
 It was premiered on The Tonight Show alongside new track "Distorted Records", and a music video was released the following day.
 A day later he was featured on the song "One Track Mind", from rock band Thirty Seconds to Mars' fifth studio album America.